 My business is not based in the EU.
 Do I have to pay this VAT?

 Yes, you must pay it on any B2C transactions, or transactions where your buyer does not have a valid VAT number.
-For specific advice, read our article on how to handle VAT as a non-EU business.

 I’m selling my products or services through a marketplace.
 Do I have to comply with these VAT rules?